Train from London to Zürich, Switzerland

 Green Traveller's Guide to taking the train from London St Pancras International Railway Station to Zurich Hauptbahnhof, Switzerland.

-Renowned for its quality of life and cultural offer, Zürich is a thriving international business centre and Switzerland’s dynamic largest city.
-With panoramic Alpine views from its lakeside position, Zürich offers a relaxed, healthy outdoor lifestyle combined with a thriving restaurant and nightlife scene (over 1,500 restaurants offer cuisine from around the world), and a vast number of museums and galleries.
+Renowned for its quality of life and cultural offer, Zürich is Switzerland’s largest city with a thriving international business scene.
+With panoramic Alpine views from its lakeside position, Zürich offers a relaxed, healthy outdoor lifestyle combined with a buoyant restaurant and nightlife scene (over 1,500 restaurants offer cuisine from around the world), and a vast number of museums and galleries.
 A university city with a history dating back before the Romans, Zürich is at once young and ancient – and it wears its past proudly in its architectural heritage.
-Whether you come for the culture, the lifestyle, or just for business, there is plenty to enjoy in the beating heart of Switzerland.
+Whether you come for the culture, the lifestyle, or just for business, there is plenty to enjoy in this dynamic city.

 Sample timetable: Depart London 11.31am, arrive Zürich 8.26pm